This post may contain an affiliate link.

 Goldstar.com highlights events in Los Angeles, Orange County, the Inland Empire and San Diego with everything from family-friendly theater to comedy shows to concerts and more.

 So, here’s a roundup of the best fall and holiday entertainment deals in Southern California for families!
 As always, if you find a great deal that you like, make sure to purchase it immediately.
 Once tickets are sold, they are gone forever!

 Happy Field Tripping!

 Southern California Entertainment Discount Tickets

-Complimentary Tickets to The Museum of Failure, Los Angeles
+Complimentary Tickets to the Museum of Selfies, Los Angeles

 Avast, ye scurvy dogs!
-Circus Vargas is back with an all new show that’s sure to spark joy in the hearts of landlubbers and swabbies alike.
-America’s favorite traveling big top circus adds a fantastical new level of swashbuckling spectacle to its music-filled extravaganza with Dreaming of Pirates at the Laguna Hills Mall.
+Circus Vargas is back with an all-new show that’s sure to spark joy in the hearts of landlubbers and swabbies alike.
+America’s favorite traveling big top circus adds a fantastical new level of swashbuckling spectacle to its music-filled extravaganza with Dreaming of Pirates at Santa Anita Park in Arcadia.
 Jam-packed with aerial feats, acrobatics and clowning, not to mention a colorful cast of characters, world-class performers, singing, comedy and more, Dreaming of Pirates has plenty of treasures for the whole family to enjoy.
 Before the show, kids have the chance to step into the ring and learn circus skills.
 After the show, stick around to meet and take pictures with the cast.